|

 Once it was all done, wipe it down with a damp cloth.
 Its sanded and ready for staining, or bleaching.

-You will need a Brand Name Household Bleach, and an old brush.
+You will need a Brand Name Household Bleach, and an old brush, that’s all.

 Place your side table on plastic covered with cardboard to protect the flooring.
 I suggest the garage for this.
 Make sure your work area is very well ventilated.